justpy-org/justpy/docs/tutorial/custom_components.md

 ### Base component

-In this part of the tutorial we will build a calculator component in stages.
-First, we will build a component that does not handle events or the model attribute.
+We will build a calculator component in stages.
+First, we will create a component that does not handle events or the model attribute.
 Please run the following example.
 ```python

 from justpy import Div, Input, Button, WebPage, justpy